-The JDRF Promise to Remember Me (Promise) campaign began back in 2000 to build and strengthen direct relationships between legislators and their constituents in the type 1 diabetes (T1D) community.
-JDRF staff and volunteer leaders prepare individuals and families whose lives are impacted by T1D to meet their legislators in their home districts and states, educating them about their essential role in securing government funding and support for T1D research.
+The JDRF Promise to Remember Me (“Promise”) campaign began back in 2000 to build and strengthen direct relationships between legislators and their constituents in the type 1 diabetes (T1D) community.
+JDRF staff and volunteer leaders prepare individuals and families whose lives are impacted by T1D to meet with their legislators in their home districts and states, educating them about their essential role in securing government funding and support for T1D research.

-If you are interested in meeting locally with your Member of Congress as part of the Promise to Remember Me campaign or New Member Outreach Initiative, please sign up here.
+If you are interested in meeting locally with your Member of Congress as part of the Promise to Remember Me campaign or the New Member Outreach Initiative, please sign up here.